xiaohan2012/daily-reading/week-plans/apr-16.md

 # week plan

-- slides for group presentation
+- [X] slides for group presentation
-- writing and experiment for core maximization
+- [X] writing for core maximization
 - how to sample from `\Prod P(u, v)`
   - non-local verion of random walk
   - probabislistic shortest path
   - probabilistic minimum spanning tree
   - [X] MCMC version of tree sampling
 - grading
-- apply for more resources from CSC
+- [X] apply for more resources from CSC
+- more experiment: active learning

 # monday